Catatonia: Diagnosis

-There is not yet a definitive consensus regarding diagnostic criteria of catatonia.
+There is not a definitive consensus regarding diagnostic criteria.
 In the fifth edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5, 2013) and the eleventh edition of the World Health Organization's International Classification of Diseases (ICD-11, 2022), the classification is more homogeneous than in earlier editions.
 Prominent researchers in the field have other suggestions for diagnostic criteria.
 Still, diagnosing catatonia can be challenging.
 Evidence suggests that there is as high as a 15-day average delay to diagnosis for people with catatonia.